 The result of the F.Test function in cell C2 is 0.954035559.

-Further information and examples of the Excel F.Test function are provided on the Microsoft Office website.
+Further details and examples of the Excel F.Test function are provided on the Microsoft Office website.

 If you get an error returned from the Excel F.Test Function, this is likely to be the Excel #DIV/0! error: